HackYourFuture/curriculum/student-manual.md

 If we see one of the students does not do well in one of the modules we can pair them up with an experienced teacher for one-on-one support, offer you more time to catch up, etc. It all depends on the particular case at hand and why you are falling behind.

 **General rules for the tests:**
-- You can only enter the project once you have a 6 or higher for every test (except the Browsers test).
+- You can only enter the project once you pass the React test.
 - Don’t share the questions and/or answers of your tests with students from your same or other classes.
 We also see this as fraud.
 - You are not allowed to have contact with other people during tests unless indicated otherwise.